The role of the Coroner as outlined in the

 The answers to these questions will generally be reflected in the Coroner's findings.
 In some cases, however, the Coroner may not be able to answer all of the questions and will make what is referred to as an open finding.

 If there is doubt about some of the circumstances of the death, fire or explosion, the Coroner may make a finding based on what was most likely to have occurred (i.e. on the balance of probabilities).
-However, when making a finding of death by suicide, the Coroner must be satisfied beyond reasonable doubt that the deceased intended to take his or her own life.
+Similarly, when making a finding that a person did an act with the intent to take their own life, the Coroner must also be satisfied on the balance of probabilities of that intention.

 For a NSW Coroner to have jurisdiction to investigate the circumstances of a death there must be some connection with the State of NSW.
 This generally means that, at the time of their death, the person must have been:

 Jurisdiction to investigate the circumstances of a fire or explosion requires the fire or explosion to have occurred in NSW.

 When Coroners in more than one State have jurisdiction to investigate, the respective State Coroners will usually consult each other to determine which State should relinquish jurisdiction to the other.
 In rare cases inquests into the same death may be heard in more than one jurisdiction.

 The coronial jurisdiction is inquisitorial: the Coroner is principally concerned with finding out what happened and how it might be prevented from happening again.

 It is not the Coroner's role to aportion blame.
 Consequently, a coronial inquest or inquiry is not a criminal trial to determine someone's guilt, nor is it a civil trial to determine whether compensation should be awarded (although trials of this nature may certainly occur in other courts following the inquest or inquiry).